AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 ### Plugins and observers

-[Adobe I/O Events for Adobe Commerce](../events/index.md) enables building event-driven Commerce integrations using App Builder.
+[Adobe I/O Events for Adobe Commerce](../events/index.md) enables building near real-time event-driven Commerce integrations using App Builder.
 You can define key events, like customer account updates, to be emitted from Commerce and construct apps that listen and react to these events.

+[Adobe Commerce Webhooks](../webhooks/index.md) enables configuring synchronous logic to execute calls from Commerce to external systems when key events occur.
+This real-time communication with external systems can be used to validate or modify data in Commerce.

 ### Admin development